 Employees may be entitled to be paid during on-call time.
-An employment lawyer can review the circumstances of your case to determine if you may be entitled to pay.
+An experienced lawyer can review the circumstances of your case to determine if you may be entitled to pay.
 He or she can examine policies in place, such as you being required to stay within a certain number of miles from the office, that you are required to promptly return calls, or that you are required to complete other work during this “off” time.

 You are entitled to time-and-a-half for any overtime hours you worked.
 If you think that your employer used one of these tricks to avoid paying you the wages you deserve and you would like to learn about your rights, contact the Peter T. Nicholl Law Offices for assistance.

-Our experienced employment law attorneys can discuss your rights during a free case review.
+Our experienced attorneys can discuss your rights during a free case review.
 We can explain the different legal options that you have available.
 We charge no upfront fees or costs and work on a contingency fee, so if we do not win, you do not pay.